 What is the current situation with Brexit?

 The UK was scheduled to leave the European Union (EU) on 29 March 2019.
-However, failure to pass Theresa May’s withdrawal deal through Parliament has led to the EU granting a brief extension:
+However, failure to pass Theresa May’s withdrawal deal through Parliament has led to the EU granting an extension:

 According to the government: